Geographic Information Systems (Modules 12, 16)

 1:30pm - 3:00pm – Basic GIS Functions

-This session explores basic map visualization and spatial analysis functions such as building attribute tables, basic SQL queries, buffering map features, and symbolizing point, line, and polygon data.
+This session explores basic map visualization and spatial analysis functions such as map scale, building and querying attribute tables, clipping and buffering map features, and symbolizing nominal, ordinal, interval, and ratio data.

 Required readings: